 Kids in the Kitchen

-In an effort to facilitate positive change in our community and promote family health and nutrition, the Junior League of Nashville joined more than 225 other Junior Leagues across the country by hosting Kids in the Kitchen.
+In an effort to facilitate positive change in our community and promote family health and nutrition, the Junior League of Nashville has joined more than 225 other Junior Leagues across the country to host Kids in the Kitchen events.
 The program, implemented by the Association of Junior Leagues International (AJLI), was designed to create an impact in our community around the issues of childhood obesity and poor nutrition.

-So what is Music City, USA doing to support this initiative?
-This year, the Junior League of Nashville was pleased to announce the 6th Annual Kids in the Kitchen event!
-Kids in the Kitchen is a free, family friendly outing for kids encouraging healthy foods and exercise by providing hands on activities with our volunteers, local chefs and other local health professionals.
+This year, the Junior League of Nashville will host its 8th annual Kids in the Kitchen event!
+Kids in the Kitchen (KIK) is a free, family-friendly outing for kids, encouraging healthy foods and exercise by providing hands on activities with our volunteers, local chefs and other local health professionals.

-In 2014, we held two events filled with activities designed to encourage 1st-4th graders in the Nashville community to live a healthier lifestyle.
+In 2015, we held two events filled with activities designed to encourage 1st-4th graders in the Nashville community to live a healthier lifestyle.
 The first was held on Saturday, February 28 at 9 a.m. at Rocketship Nashville Northeast Elementary School, 2526 Dickerson Pike, Nashville, TN 37207, and the second was held Sunday, March 29 from 1-4 p.m. at the Nashville Farmer's Market, 900 Rosa L. Parks Blvd., Nashville, 37208.